simplifaisoul/simplifaisoul/README.md

 ---

-Currently available for **freelance contracts** and **full-time roles** in full-stack development, real-time systems, or developer tooling.
+Currently available for **freelance contracts** and  in full-stack development, real-time systems, or developer tooling.

 ---